 - 1. What is accounting?

 - 2. Why is accounting important to businesses?

 - 3. Explain each of the following ways that accounting information is used to maintain financial control:

 - a.
 Tracking the business's performance

 - b.
 Planning for the future

 - 4. Explain how each of the following groups makes use of a business's accounting information:

 - a.
 Managers

+- c.
+Creditors

 - b.
 Investors

-- c.
-Creditors

 - d.
 The government